Westcoast Limited: History

 The company was founded in 1984 in Reading, United Kingdom.

 Orion Media Marketing, printer consumables distributor was acquired in 2005.

 In 2006, the company bought Irish IT distributors Clarity.

 XMA merger

 Westcoast merged with XMA, a printer consumables distributor, in 2008.
 However, no operations were consolidated and XMA continued as a distinct brand and entity.
 XMA also had a distribution centre in Milton Keynes.

 The XMA operation was merged with Viglen in 2014.

 Westcoast bought Nottingham, UK based ArtSystems in 2016.
 The company supply 3d printing equipment.

 By 2017, XMA had a turnover of £350m.

 Operations

-Westcoast distributes to the UK and Ireland from its centres in Reading, Nottingham, Milton Keynes and Europe.
+Westcoast distributes to the UK and Ireland from its centres in Reading, Nottingham, Andover, Milton Keynes and Europe.
 It has a data centre in Wales.